 Relatte coffee shop:

 We love to relate!
 We want people to get to know each other and develop deep, joyful relationships.
-The coffee shop space, with free wifi, is open to all, any time the building is open.
-Coffee and snacks are available before and after Sunday services, Wednesday evenings, and during other special events.
+The coffee shop space, with free wifi, is open to all any time the building is open.
+Coffee and snacks are available before Sunday services.
+Coffee is available Wednesday evenings, and during other special events.

 People dress in many different ways for our services and events.
 We encourage people to feel comfortable; come as you are!